webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 application server.

-Subscription restriction reduces the reliance on endpoint secrecy by requiring proof of possession to be demonstrated by an application server when requesting delivery of a push message.
+Subscription restriction reduces the reliance on endpoint secrecy by requiring that an application server provide a signed token when requesting delivery of a push message.
 This provides an additional level of protection against leaking of the details of the push subscription.

 ## Creating a Restricted Push Subscription

 A user agent that wishes to create a restricted subscription includes the public key of the application server when requesting the creation of a push subscription.
-This restricts use of the resulting subscription to application servers that are able to provide proof of possession for the corresponding private key.
+This restricts use of the resulting subscription to application servers that are able to provide a valid JWT signed by the corresponding private key.

 The user agent then adds the public key to the request to create a push subscription.
 The push subscription request is extended to include a body.
 The body of the request is a JSON object as described in {{!RFC7159}}.
 The user agent adds a "vapid" member to this JSON object that contains a public key on the P-256 curve, encoded in the uncompressed form {{X9.62}} and base64url encoded {{!RFC7515}}.
 The media type of the body is set to "application/webpush-options+json" (see {{mime}} for registration of this media type).

-A push service can ignore the body of a request to create a subscription that uses a different media type.
+A push service MUST ignore the body of a request that uses a different media type.
 For the "application/webpush-options+json" media type, a push service MUST ignore any members on this object that it does not understand.

 The example in {{ex-restrict}} shows a restriction to the key used in
 {{ex-push}}.
 Extra whitespace is added to meet formatting constraints.